 - Capstone-Retrieving, Processing, and Visualizing Data with Python

 In 2018, Coursera began to offer degree programs, at both a Master’s level and a Bachelor’s level.
-Currently, Coursera provides a variety of accredited degree programs through different Universities around the world.
-Students pay for a degree programs on a course by course basis.
+Currently, Coursera provides a variety of accredited programs through different universities and colleges around the world.
+Students pay for programs on a course by course basis.
 As with Specializations, financial aid is available for students interested in pursuing a degree program.
 There are also scholarship programs available for Coursera degree programs as well.

 Coursera Pro and Cons

 To understand what people like and don’t like about Coursera’s platform, we reviewed feedback from students who have used Coursera.
 The most commonly listed Pros and Cons are below:

 - Coursera partnered with top universities around the world.